Clinical-Genomics/rdds/src/rdds/variant_rank_score/README.md

 ## TODOs
 * [ ] Reduce parameters to about same size as genmod model
+* [ ] Use the property of NaN values as a property of unseen, uncharacterized variants

 ## Features
 The following features are used in genmod ranking model: